Wed Sep 25, 2019 5:57 am

 5: sudo apt-get install mintupdate libgtk-3-0 libgtk-3-bin

 7: Open Konsole:

 8: sudo apt-get dist-upgrade

 If/when dist-upgrade fails:

 You will lose the Mint background, but other than that you will now be running Linux Mint 19 with a completely updated KDE from the Kubuntu backport repositories.

 Last edited by kde-aidan on Thu Sep 26, 2019 9:56 am, edited 1 time in total.

 You should have a look at Neon: neon.kde.org

-FWIW: it is always useful to state the exact Plasma version and distribution when asking questions in this forum, makes it easier for us to help ...
+FWIW: it's always useful to state the exact Plasma version (+ distribution) when asking questions, makes it easier to help ...